RayBinekar/Training/README.md

 # Training
 DevOps Training repo

-Hello I'm testing the repo ia ble to clone or not.
+Hello I'm testing the repo is able to clone or not.